etiennedevaux/planner/README.md

 #### 3.1.7.4 Google Maps

 Google Maps is also considered an important tool amongst UAV pilots as it provides the most up to date and detailed aerial views, plus the ability to select a street level view.

+One of the unique points for this site is that it puts Bing Maps and Google Maps on the same page, and ties it into the UK postcode database.
+In that way the three primary geolocation tools available to cover the UK are visible together in a single place.

-When combined with a traditional map, such as the UK ordnance survey, this provides thorough insite into the environment.
+When these three sources are combined this provides a simple and thorough insite into the environment.
 This insight ensures that a drone pilot can become familiar with a location that they have never visited.
 Seeing this alongside the OS Map saves switching between maps and helps the pilot to align visual images with mapped features at a glance.

 #### 3.1.7.5 Altitude Angel